-From the survey, many concerns were raised about the vegetation and accessibility on the Cooya Beach foreshore.
-Residents suggested that the vegetation buffer be managed to remove debris and weed species (including strangler figs that suffocate native trees), and that overgrowth towards the southern end be addressed.
+From the survey, many community concerns were raised about the vegetation and accessibility on the Cooya Beach foreshore.
+Residents suggested the vegetation buffer be managed by removing debris and weed species (including strangler figs suffocating trees), and that overgrowth towards the southern end be addressed.

-There were some conflicting concerns regarding vegetation, with some desiring more clearing to improve views and safe access to the beach, while others emphasising the importance of trees and native vegetation in protecting from erosion and reducing habitat fragmentation.
+There were some conflicting concerns regarding vegetation management, with some desiring more clearing to improve views and safe access to the beach, while others emphasised the importance of trees and native vegetation in protecting dunes from erosion and reducing habitat fragmentation.
 There were also conflicting views regarding coconut palms.
-Some believe that these are native trees with root systems that hold the foredune together, while others noted that the number of trees has increased and fallen fronds look messy and exclude native foredune species.
+Some believe these are native trees with root systems which help to hold the foredune together, while others noted the number of coconut palms have increased and fallen fronds look messy and exclude native foredune species.

 Residents also identified the need for a smooth pathway (rather than the current dirt pathway) adjacent to Bougainvillea Street to provide a safe walking track for people of all abilities.
-Other concerns included the increase in informal access paths to the beach which contribute to habitat fragmentation and damage important dune vegetation.
+Other concerns include the increase in informal access paths to the beach which contribute to habitat fragmentation and cause damage important dune vegetation.

-Further concerns included activities that occur on the foreshore, including development, vehicle use, and dog offleash areas.
-Residents of Cooya Beach wish to avoid overdevelopment (such as in Port Douglas) in order to retain the values of a tight-knit, peaceful coastal community.
-Some residents were also concerned about those walking dogs off-leash, noting that they can chase and disturb native shorebirds.
+Further concerns include activities occurring on the foreshore, such as development, vehicle use, and dog on or off-leash areas.
+Residents of Cooya Beach wish to avoid overdevelopment (such as in Port Douglas) to retain the values of a tight-knit, peaceful coastal community.
+Some residents were also concerned about those walking dogs off-leash, noting some dogs chase and disturb resident and migratory shorebirds.